Universal Translation Services

 Subtitles are often referred to as open captions, basically, subtitles that can be turned on and off.
 Available captions add a voice-over or narration in another language, meaning that deaf and hard-of-hearing individuals can still enjoy your video.
 Creating open captions is called subtitling—hence, subtitle company.

 You may also see closed captioning or transcription service referenced, both synonyms for subtitling (an umbrella term encompassing all types of captioning).
 Captioning and translation services fall under these labels, but subtitling encompasses so much more than just plain old captioning: Dubbing into other languages falls under subtitling, too.
-For example, when dubbing a Russian film into English, you’re essentially taking what was initially said in Russian and adding it onto an existing English-language movie using closed captions.
+For example, when dubbing a Russian film into English, you’re essentially taking what was initially said in Russian and adding it to an existing English-language movie using closed captions.

 subtitling english to russian